Flying with a Dog in Australia: The Ultimate Guide

 Both experiences went quite smoothly.
 The biggest possible issue was that there was a heat wave in Adelaide the November day we flew back from Adelaide to Sydney.
 I called up the Qantas freight call centre a day or two before our flight, to see if I should move my dog onto an earlier flight, and ended up waiting over 30 minutes on hold.
 (After the wait, I knew why there was an option to press 1 if your pet was flying that day!)

-The staff member I spoke to was reassuring (perhaps a little too reassuring!), and we ended up going ahead with the original flight, partially as I know my dog and that it’s fine with warm weather.
-(He likes to sunbake himself even on hot, sunny days.)
+The staff member I spoke to was reassuring (perhaps a little too reassuring!), and we ended up going ahead with the original flight, partially as I know my dog and that he’s fine with warm weather.
+(He’s a typical Dachshund that likes to sunbake even on hot, sunny days.)

 At least with that flight I knew for certain my dog was on it!
 When flying from Sydney to Melbourne, due to the frequency of the early morning flights between the two cities, I was a little paranoid he may have ended up on the flight before or after.
 (I should have asked a flight crew member when boarding.)